-Because of this, we recommend using a professional moving company if you’re moving a piano.
+Because of this, we recommend using an interstate moving company if you’re moving a piano.

 Regardless of what some might say, you can actually move the piano yourself.